 Rose Youth Foundation is an eight-month program, beginning in September each year.
 Members are accepted to serve a two-year term, provided they meet the program participation requirements.

-- Attend Orientation and all regular Sunday meetings (two pre-excused absences permitted)
+- Attend Orientation and all regular Sunday meetings (two pre-excused absences permitted).

-- Participate fully in grant proposal review and prepare for meetings with research and reading
+- Participate fully in grant proposal review and prepare for meetings with research and reading.

-- Contribute meaningfully throughout the program
+- Contribute meaningfully to the RYF group process.

 How Do I Apply?